josh-collinsworth/joco-sveltekit/src/routes/blog/posts/build-static-sveltekit-markdown-blog.md

 - Most importantly: `+page.js` exports a `load` function that attempts to load the Markdown file corresponding to the current route.
   - By the way, `params.slug` is called that because we named our route `[slug]`.
 If we had named our dynamic route, for example, `[pizza]`, we would reach for `params.pizza` instead.
 - Once we've got that file loaded asynchronously, we destructure and `return` what we plan to use.
-(This will be available to us in our template, which we'll see in a moment.) `metadata` contains all the post's frontmatter properties.
+(This will be available to us in our template, which we'll see in a moment.) `.metadata` contains all the post's frontmatter properties, and `.default` contains the content itself.

   We wouldn't _have_ to return individual frontmatter fields like this; we _could_ just return the whole post.
 But I like to destructure a bit on the server, to keep the template file cleaner.
 - Ideally, we'd wrap this all in a `try`/`catch` block in case something went wrong, but this is the minimal working model.